AndrewRCalderon/Civic-Hacking.org/README.md

 <h1>
 Civic-Hacking.org
 </h1>

-Introduction:
+<strong>Introduction:</strong>

 A website that introduces people to the basics of civic hacking, civic technology, and the open government movement.

+<strong>Resources:</strong>

-All of the information on our resources page is hosted on google docs which you can access/edit directly using the following links:
+All of the information on our resources page is hosted on google spreadsheets which you can access/edit directly using the following links:

 <strong>Data Sources </strong>